porridge/tabliczka/README.md

 ## Optional Features

+Features can be turned on or off using command line options.
+For features listed in this section the setting is saved by the program.
+This means the setting applies also on future program executions, unless explicitly changed.

 ### Showing Feedback

 By default the application provides feedback on **incorrect** answers.
 The application will briefly pause, highlighting the correct and incorrect answers using green and red background.
-Pass the `--no-show-feedback` option to disable providing feedback.
+- Pass the `--no-show-feedback` option to disable providing feedback.
+- Pass the `--show-feedback` option to enable providing feedback.

 ### Showing Scores

 By default the application displays the total number of correct and incorrect answers.
 They are displayed in the lower corners of the main window.
-Pass the `--no-show-scores` option to hide scores.
+- Pass the `--no-show-scores` option to hide scores.
+- Pass the `--show-scores` option to show scores.

-Use the`--score-font` option to select the font to use for displaying scores.
+- Use the`--score-font` option to select the font to use for displaying scores.

 ### Limiting the Number of Questions

 By default the application will keep asking questions until it is closed.
-Pass the `--limit N` option to exit once `N` questions have been answered correctly.
+- Pass the `--limit N` option to exit once `N` questions have been answered correctly.
+- Pass `--limit 0` to bring back the default behaviour of never-ending questions.

+## Special options

+Options listed in this section only apply to the current execution of the program.

 ### Showing Saved State